Diocese of Cubao: Territorial jurisdiction

 The diocese comprises the southern part of Quezon City, starting from Tandang Sora Avenue and Mactan Street leading throughout the south of the city, particularly the three legislative districts of the city in the south: District 1 (all barangays), District 3 (except Barangays Camp Aguinaldo, Matandang Balara and EDSA Shrine in Brgy.
 Ugong Norte along EDSA-Ortigas), and District 4 (except the lower part of Barangay Bagong Lipunan ng Crame).
 In addition to, it comprises some barangays in District 6, namely Sangandaan, Baesa, Apolonio Samson, Unang Sigaw, Balon-bato (or Balumbato), New Era, and portions of Culiat and Tandang Sora that are found on the southern portion across Tandang Sora Avenue.

-Two properties owned and operated by the Archdiocese of Manila which are Radio Veritas 846 and Our Lady of Veritas Chapel, government-owned media assets such as PTV-4 and PBS-BBS (under Radyo Pilipinas (Radyo Pilipinas - Radyo Publiko, Radyo Pilipinas - Sports and Radyo Pilipinas - Magasin) and PBS FM (Republika ni Juan and The Capital) brands), and headquarters of media companies and broadcasting networks, such as ABS-CBN (ABS-CBN Broadcasting Center), GMA Network (GMA Network Center), are located within the diocese's jurisdiction.
+Two properties owned and operated by the Archdiocese of Manila which are Radio Veritas 846 and Our Lady of Veritas Chapel, headquarters of Philippine religious congregations Claretian Missionaries (CMF), Dominican Order (Order of Preachers (OP)) Society of Jesus (SJ), Order of Friars Minor (OFM), Order of Augustinian Recollects (OAR), Religious of the Virgin Mary (RVM) Missionary Society of St. Paul (MSSP) and Missionaries of the Sacred Heart (MSC), government-owned media assets such as PTV-4 and PBS-BBS (under Radyo Pilipinas (Radyo Pilipinas - Radyo Publiko, Radyo Pilipinas - Sports and Radyo Pilipinas - Magasin) and PBS FM (Republika ni Juan and The Capital) brands), and headquarters of media companies and broadcasting networks, such as ABS-CBN Corporation, GMA Network, Inc. and their namesake media networks (ELJ Communications Center and GMA Network Center), are located within the diocese's jurisdiction.

 Camp Aguinaldo and the portion of Camp Crame south of Bonny Serrano Avenue, with Veterans Memorial Medical Center along North Avenue, Project 6, are under the jurisdiction of the Military Ordinariate of the Philippines, whereas Barangay Matandang Balara and EDSA Shrine are under the Diocese of Novaliches and Archdiocese of Manila, respectively.